Toranktto/bsd-plotutils/README.md

 # BSD plotutils

-Port of ancient plot utilities from 4.3BSD UNIX to modern BSD derivatives.
+Port of ancient plotting utilities and libraries (for C and FORTRAN 77) from 4.3BSD UNIX to modern BSD derivatives.

 ## Installation